deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 ### Statement of assessment
 #### Environment

-EDC Connector v.0.7.1 within a local testbed
+EDC Connector v.0.7.1 within a local testbed.
+The tests are available in [this](https://www.postman.com/i2cat-dev/workspace/deployemds) Postman workspace.

 #### Tested quality metric and method